ibm-security-verify/verify-mobile-android/README.md

 You can then use the JitPack website https://jitpack.io/ to generate a compile statement, based on the SDK’s GitHub url.

 ### Manually from GitHub release
-Download the relevant files from https://github.com/ibm-security-verify/verify-sdk-android/releases, copy and past them into the lib folder and sync your project.
+Download the required SDK files from https://github.com/ibm-security-verify/verify-sdk-android/releases/latest,  store them into the lib folder and sync your project.